PinewoodPip/lg2modding/docs/upgrades.md

 Upgrades are defined in the `Upgrades` folder.
 An upgrade only defines the name, price, tiering and other metadata; the actual effects that it grants to the player are defined through a [boost](boosts.md).

 ## Example
-This example is a tier 2 upgrade that costs 2k Experience and 15k Fuel.
+This example is a tier 2 upgrade that costs 5k metal and 200 Experience.

 ```json
 {